 A significant component of the Bank's asset and liability management risk policy is the management of interest rate risk.
 Interest rate risk is the possibility of loss in relation to the structural position arising from adverse movements in interest rates.
 The Bank is exposed to interest rate risk due to mismatches in the maturity or repricing characteristics of interest-earning assets and interest-bearing liabilities.
 For any given period, the pricing structure is matched when an equal amount of such assets or liabilities mature or reprice in that period.
-Any mismatch of interest-earning assets and interest-bearing liabilities is known as a gap position.
-A positive gap denotes asset sensitivity and normally means that an increase in interest rates would have a positive effect on net interest income, while a decrease in interest rates would have a negative effect on net interest income.
+A positive mismatch denotes asset sensitivity and normally means that an increase in interest rates would have a positive effect on net interest income, while a decrease in interest rates would have a negative effect on net interest income.